WGLab/CancerVar/README.md

 ### WHAT AND HOW DOES IT DO

 OPAI is a python script for Oncogenic Prioritization by Artificial Intelligence after CancerVar.
-OPAI firstly call **feature_preprocess.py** to process the features coding from CancerVar and Annovar output, then call **opai_predictor.py** to precit the oncogenicity.
+OPAI firstly call **feature_preprocess.py** to process the features coding from CancerVar and Annovar output, then call **opai_predictor.py** to predict the oncogenicity.

 The OPAI scripts are in the **scripts** folder of **“OPAI”**:
 - feature_preprocess.py: